-Nearly all stereo decoders use a 38-kHz square wave for demodulating the L−R subchannel, which lies between 23 and 53 kHz.
+Most stereo decoders use a 38 kHz square wave to demodulate the L−R subchannel, which lies between 23 and 53 kHz.
 An undesired consequence is that the waveform's fifth harmonic demodulates power near 190 kHz.
-HD Radio digital sidebands, which occupy spectrum from 129 to 198 kHz after FM detection, can cause an annoying audio background noise when demodulated by the fifth harmonic.
-Extended hybrid HD Radio signals, whose detected spectrum may extend as low as 102 kHz, can cause additional noise when demodulated by the third harmonic at 114 kHz.
+HD Radio digital sidebands, which occupy spectrum from 129 to 198 kHz after FM detection, can cause an annoying background noise when demodulated by the fifth harmonic.
+Extended hybrid HD Radio signals, whose detected spectrum extends to 116 kHz for service mode MP3, yield additional noise when demodulated by the 114 kHz third harmonic.
 Demodulation waveforms without third or fifth harmonics eliminate this HD Radio self-noise.

 U.S. patent 4,264,784 describes a four-level waveform with no third or fifth harmonic.
 Sansui used this waveform, known as a Walsh function, in a discrete stereo decoder.
-The Sony ST-S800ES uses a Walsh function, as does the Denon TU-680NAB.
-U.S. patent 5,027,402 describes a Walsh-function stereo decoder implemented by Allegro Microsystems as the 20-pin A3828EA IC.
-All of these stereo decoders inhibit HD Radio self-noise for both ordinary and extended hybrid signals.
+U.S. patent 5,027,402 describes a Walsh-function stereo decoder Allegro Microsystems implemented as the A3828EA IC.
+This is an improved replacement for the Sprague/Allegro ULN3827A.
+The Sanyo LA1837 AM/FM IC uses a Walsh function.
+All of these circuits suppress HD Radio self-noise for both ordinary and extended hybrid signals.

 The Siemens TCA4500A stereo decoder, second-sourced as the Motorola TCA4500A and the National Semiconductor LM4500A, uses a three-level demodulation waveform with no third harmonic.
 The Sanyo LA3450, produced by Sony as the CXA1064, uses a four-level waveform with the same result.
-These decoders do not suppress noise for ordinary HD Radio signals, which have no power near 114 kHz.
+These decoders do not suppress noise for ordinary HD Radio signals, which have no power near the third harmonic.